oracle/rwloadsim/docs/ERRORLIST.md

 You are using one of the operators used to open a file or pipeline to close a file by assigning null to it.
 You should use the := operator.

+### RWL-293 warning: "'%s' will be a keyword in a future release"
+You are using an identifier that in some future release will be a keyword.
+You should change your code and use a different identifer as it otherwise will cause a syntax error in the future.

 ### RWL-600 internal error: '%s'
 An abnormal situation caused an internal error in rwloadsim.
 This is in most cases due to a programming error and it